-Engines in the motor vehicles must be replaced with batteries that consume less energy, are less polluting and more efficient.
+Engines in the motor vehicles are now replaced with batteries that consume less energy and more efficient.

-Air pollution, water pollution, land pollution, and noise pollution, are some of the most pressing problems in today’s world.
+Air pollution, water pollution, land pollution, and noise pollution, are some of the most serious problems in today’s world.
 Some of the major causes of air pollution are:

 - Smoke and the harmful poisonous gases released from industries into the environment